-- active (None or bool) If not None, filter components by the active flag - sort (None or bool or SortComponents) Iterate over the components in a specified sorted order - descend_into (None or type or iterable) Specifies the component types (ctypes) to return and to descend into.
+- active (None or bool) If not None, filter components by the active flag - sort (None or bool or SortComponents) Iterate over the components in a specified sorted order tuple or generator clone(memo=None)

+- descend_into (None or type or iterable) Specifies the component types (ctypes) to return and to descend into.
 If True or None, defaults to (Block,).
-If False, only self is returned.

-• descent_order (None or TraversalStrategy) - The strategy used to walk the block hierarchy.
+If False, only self is returned. - descent_order (None or TraversalStrategy) The strategy used to walk the block hierarchy.
 Defaults to TraversalStrategy.PrefixDepthFirstSearch.